 Dee Dee Warwick: 5 Things On The Singer Who Allegedly Sexually Abused Whitney Houston

-Whitney Houston’s new documentary shockingly claims that her cousin Dee Dee Warwick allegedly sexually abused her when she was a child.
-Here’s everything you need to know about the woman being accused of such harsh actions.
+Whitney Houston’s new documentary shockingly claims that her cousin Dee Dee Warwick allegedly sexually abused her as a child.
+Here are five things you should know about the woman being accused.

 Dee Dee Warwick, iconic singer Whitney Houston‘s cousin, who was 18 years her senior, was shockingly accused of sexually abusing the superstar when she was just a child, according to a new documentary about Whitney’s life.
 Filmmakers confirmed that the wild claims came from several sources who were close to the “I Will Always Love You” crooner, including her brother Gary Houston, who also said he was allegedly abused by Dee Dee as well.
 Kevin MacDonald, the Scottish filmmaker who worked on the documentary said he had a suspicion that Whitney’s past included something such as this.
 “I’d watched her a lot,” he said about Whitney in the film.
 “There was something about her discomfort in her own skin, something about the way she presents or hides herself, her lack of overt sexuality.
 She’s this beautiful woman but she’s very closed in her demeanor.”
 Here are five things you should know about Whitney’s alleged sexual abuser.